Testing the Limits: The crash of Gulfstream Aerospace flight 153

 However, implicit in this procedure was a major assumption which they failed to scrutinize: that despite working with a new airplane and a new definition of the V2 rule, a V2 speed calculated directly from VMU would still be below the regulatory minimum.
 Had someone actually crunched the numbers, they would have discovered that the real V2 speed for the G650 was above the regulatory minimum, not below it.
 In fact, it was impossible to safely achieve a V2 speed of 1.13 VSR on this aircraft.
 This meant that if the pilot accelerated to rotation speed (VR), pulled the nose up, and lifted off the runway, by a height of 35 feet the plane would invariably be traveling faster than the V2 speed chosen by Gulfstream.
 A higher V2 speed would not have been a safety issue in and of itself, but the company couldn’t simply increase V2 without also increasing the legally required takeoff distance, thus breaking its promise to customers that the plane could take off from 6,000-foot runways.
 Gulfstream therefore tasked its test pilots with finding some way to achieve a V2 speed of 1.13 VSR.

 During the first round of takeoff tests, held in Roswell, New Mexico in late 2010, the Gulfstream flight test team collected data to determine VMU for the G650.
-Responsibility for analyzing this data and sending a report to the project management team fell to G650 First Flight Test Engineer Reece Ollenburg, who was also responsible for overseeing each testing session.
-But due to this high workload, Ollenburg had not finished the report on the VMU tests by the time the project moved to the next phase, in which test pilots would verify the calculated takeoff speeds and develop the techniques that pilots should use in order to achieve them.
+Responsibility for analyzing this data and sending a report to the project management team fell to the G650 First Flight Test Engineer,* who was also responsible for overseeing each testing session.
+But due to this high workload, he had not finished the report on the VMU tests by the time management ordered the project to move to the next phase, in which test pilots would verify the calculated takeoff speeds and develop the techniques that pilots should use in order to achieve them.